 Screening officers scan boarding passes, including electronic boarding passes, to validate information quickly.
 The scanner captures information such as your name, flight number, flight date and gate number.
 At some airports, the validation of your boarding pass will be done automatically by a scanner.
 CATSA also uses this scanner to calculate wait times at security.

 Frequently Asked Questions

-The information will help CATSA measure wait time and passenger traffic in order to enhance customer service.
-In the event of a security incident, claim or complaint, it will also help us resolve the incident quickly.
+The information helps CATSA measure wait time and passenger traffic in order to enhance customer service.
+In the event of a security incident, claim or complaint, it also helps us resolve the incident quickly.
 The information may also be shared with airport authorities, air carriers and other Canadian and international security agencies in order to help resolve security-related incidents, increase the overall level of security and efficiency in the system, and improve the level of customer service and satisfaction at airports.

 The data is stored in a secure database for 30 days and then permanently erased.
 However, data used to address an incident, complaint or inquiry will be securely stored for two years to ensure an individual’s access rights.

 CATSA’s collection, retention and disclosure of this information complies with the Privacy Act.

 Where is the Boarding Pass Security System deployed?

 The Boarding Pass Security System is currently deployed at Vancouver, Abbotsford, Calgary, Edmonton, Winnipeg, Halifax, Ottawa, Montreal, St. John's, Kelowna, Quebec City, Victoria, Regina, Saskatoon, Toronto-Pearson,Toronto-City Centre and Hamilton airports.

 Yes, at the airports where the Boarding Pass Security System is in place.
 If a passenger refuses to present a boarding pass to be scanned, he/she will not be screened and therefore not allowed to board.